sancons20/calendar-card-pro/README.md

 The result is Calendar Card Pro - a performant, customizable calendar card focused on doing one thing well: displaying your calendar events beautifully.

+# To-Do: Incorporate the main purpose of this card in the section above => Goal is to provide a quick overview/glance of upcoming events in the calendar, ideal for use on a dashboard like on a smart home wall tablet.

 ## Dependencies

 This card requires one or more calendar entities in Home Assistant.
-While it should work with any calendar integration that creates calendar.* entities in Home Assistant, I tested it only with the CalDAV integration.
+While it should work with any calendar integration that creates *calendar.** entities in Home Assistant, I tested it only with CalDAV as well as Google Calendar integration.
 For the best experience, follow the [CalDAV setup instructions](https://www.home-assistant.io/integrations/caldav/) in the official Home Assistant documentation to get started.

 ⚠️ **Important**: Make sure you have at least one calendar integration set up in Home Assistant before using this card.